You Know My Name: Release

 Three versions of "You Know My Name" were produced.
 The "main version" took the primary spot of the single release.
 A "pop mix" was used in the music video, featured on the Carry On album, and appeared on German singles as the second track.
 "Film versions" were more orchestral and used in the Casino Royale's opening and closing credits.

 The song was leaked on the internet on September 20, 2006.
 The first version, the grittier one which was leaked and not used in the movie, was made available for download on iTunes Store on November 13, 2006.
 It debuted on the UK Singles Download Chart at #20 on November 22, 2006.
 It was released as a stand-alone single on December 14, 2006, with a new acoustic version of the Soundgarden song "Black Hole Sun" on the B-side.
 The German, Dutch and Australian versions of the single have a second version of "You Know My Name" (called the pop mix) as a B-side.
 This version was used for the music video, and is on Chris Cornell's solo album Carry On.
 The orchestral version in the film's opening titles has not been commercially released.

 The song is the first Bond theme not to be included on its film's soundtrack album.
 Cornell declared that it happened because he wanted the song to be "his", and since he wrote "You Know My Name" in midst of recording the solo album Carry On, he felt the song belonged to the album.
 In 2008, it was included in the compilation The Best of Bond...
 James Bond.

 The song's music video was directed by Michael Haussman, who tried to compare "the lives of a professional spy and a rock star".
 It premiered on MTV's Making the Video on October 31, 2006.

 Covers

 Finnish rock band Poets of the Fall covered the song in 2008 for the compilation album Livenä Vieraissa.
-The Amalgamates, an a cappella group from Tufts University, performed an all vocal version of the song on their album Prime.